He Popped The Question! Now What?

 4. Establish a Budget

-Get with your fiancé, talk with family (if they are helping) and create a concrete wedding budget before you start planning!
+Get together with your fiancé, discuss your plans with family (if they're helping), and create a concrete wedding budget before you start planning.
 It can be easy to get swept up in the fantasy of an expensive wedding.
-But it is no fun having to cut back when you realize you cannot afford it.
-Save yourself some heartache and only allow yourself to plan within your budget.
-No one wants to rack up credit card debt before you start your lives together.
+However, it's no fun having to cut back when you realize you can't afford it.
+Save yourself some heartache and stick to your budget.
+No one wants to accumulate credit card debt before starting their lives together.

 5. Decide on Length of Engagement

-The first question everyone will be asking is: When’s your wedding date?
+The first question everyone will ask is: When is your wedding date?
 While this date can change due to vendor availability, try to set at least a season and year.
 It gives you and your fiancé the space to start planning and answer everyone’s burning questions at the beginning of your engagement.

 6. Plan a Way to Celebrate

-Some couples want to get engagement photos done while others would prefer to celebrate with a party.
+Some couples want to take engagement photos, while others prefer to celebrate with a party.
 Whatever fits your season and personalities, make sure to plan a fun event to look forward to.
 Don’t go right into the hectic wedding hullaballoo.

-Make sure to take a step back, enjoy this time and each other.
-Engagement is only celebrated once before the rest of your lives.
+Make sure to take a step back, enjoy this time, and each other.
+Engagement is only celebrated once in a lifetime.
 Once again, congratulations and Happy Engagement!

 Blog Post written by my daughter, Elizabeth Squirek.
 Check out her blog at https://somethingtoowineabout.wordpress.com/